 WalkMe currently doesn’t have a fixed price, they create customized plans with custom prices for each customer.

-Yes.
-Top 4 WalkMe alternatives are UserGuiding, Pendo, Appcues, and introjs.com.
+The top 6 WalkMe alternatives are UserGuiding, Pendo, Appcues, Gainsight PX, Intercom Product Tours, and Introjs.